aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 `jsondoclint` was run on `core.json`, which isn't currently done in CI, but should be. [^2023].
 These were fixed, and tests were added.

-[^2023]: Hopefully I'll talk more about this in an upcoming post about my goals for rustdoc-json next year.
+[^2023]: Hopefully I'll talk more about this in an upcoming post about my goals for rustdoc JSON next year.

 - [#104879](https://github.com/rust-lang/rust/pull/104879/): Recognise `Typedef` as valid kind for `Type::ResolvedPath`
 - [#104924](https://github.com/rust-lang/rust/pull/104924/): Accept trait alias in places where trait expected.